MikeTannenbaum/digital-garden-jekyll-template/_notes/Tools for managing information overload and improving how we think are on the rise.md

 They help you make your ideas better by enabling you to browse your thoughts non-linearly, nurture your ideas over time, and improve your overall cognition and creativity.

+While you're exploring your curiosity and gathering research data, these tools help you process everything you make note of and generate insights and novel ideas. [[Data ≠ Insight]], but data *is* the building block of insight, and these tools are getting better at helping us turn our data inputs into insight outputs.

 These tools are built to work the way your brain works, which helps to optimize the interactions you have with your computer.  [[Non-linear writing’s ability to jump from sentence to sentence, idea to idea, changes the way the mind thinks through ideas]].

 They’re simple pieces of software on the surface, with great depths of design and capability.